companieshouse/chs-dev/docs/troubleshooting-remedies/correctly-node-services-for-development-mode.md

 ## Resolution Summary

-Follow these steps to set up Nodemon in your project:
+Follow these steps to set up Nodemon in the service local repository:
+Example location: `./docker-chs-development/repositories/overseas-entities-web`

 ### 1. Install Nodemon

-Install `nodemon` as a development dependency at the specified version:
+Install `nodemon` in the service local repository as a development dependency:

 ```bash
 npm install --save-dev nodemon@3.0.1